Montrose Farmers' Market Vendor Rules and Regulations

 Check expiration date: Montrose Bucks must be redeemed within six months of purchase.
 Please check the date.
 Expired Montrose Bucks will not be reimbursed by the MFM.
 Montrose Bucks should be treated as cash.

-III.
 Product Type, Definitions and Requirements The goal of the MFM is having vendors who sell agricultural products that are locally grown and produced including: fruit, vegetables, meat and value-added products.
 All products and produce must be high quality, and will be monitored by the Market Manager.
 Second-quality produce must be clearly labeled and may be available for budget conscious consumers.
-A. Agricultural Products
+Agricultural Products

 Agricultural Productsinclude raw food or fiber grown by vendors who live on the Western Slope of Colorado.
 “Western Slope” is defined as any county that is located in (or partially) west of the continental divide and ideally within the Uncompaghre, No Fork, Gunnison or San Miguel River watersheds.